-- a) all prize money and prizes are made to the owner/s of the horse/pony - b) in the following Official events, if an entry fee is charged, then prize money or goods in kind must be given to at least the first three placings and the value of the last prize must not be less than the entry fee: - Australian Championships - State Championships - Regional Championships - c) at all other events the payment and amount of prize to be paid is at the discretion of the OC and: - the details regarding number of prizes is at the discretion of the OC - the payment of prize money to horses and ponies may be different - OCs that intend paying prize money should make this intention known in the schedule - d) prize money must be awarded according to the schedule
+- a) all prize money and prizes are made to the owner/s of the horse/pony - b) in the following Official events, if an entry fee is charged, then prize money or goods in kind must be given to at least the first three placings and the value of the last prize must not be less than the entry fee: - Australian Championships - State Championships - Regional Championships - c) at all other events the payment and amount of prize to be paid is at the discretion of the OC and: - the details regarding number of prizes is at the discretion of the OC - the payment of prize money to horses and ponies may be different - · OCs that intend paying prize money should make this intention known in the schedule - d) prize money must be awarded according to the schedule.

-3.21 Number/Level of judges required for Official Competitive and Official Participation Competitions

-The EADC strongly recommends that a minimum of 2 appropriately qualified judges officiate at every Official Competitive competition.
-NOTE: For Australian Dressage Championships and some other qualifications, competitors must submit 3 scores from competitions with at least 2 judges officiating.
+3.21 Number/Level of judges required for Official Competitive and Official Participation Competitions The ADC recommends that a minimum of 2 judges is to officiate at every Official Competitive competition.
+NOTE: For National Championships qualifications, competitors must submit 3 scores, 2 of which must be from competitions with 2 judges officiating in the test.